ewired/gjs-guide/docs/extensions/overview/updates-and-breakage.md

 pretty like identifying logical errors, races in asynchronous code and a large number of other mistakes commonly made in JavaScript.

-A number of extensions have also started using TypeScript to make developement quicker and less error-prone.
+A number of extensions have also started using TypeScript to make development quicker and less error-prone.
 As GJS gains better support for modern JavaScript standards like ESM (ECMAScript Modules) and other features, more related tooling will become available.